Insight and analysis on the data center space from industry thought leaders.

 8 Min Read

-SCinet, the world's fastest temporary network, powers innovation at this year's SC Conference.
+SCinet, the world’s fastest temporary network, powers the annual SC Conference.

-SCinet, the world's fastest temporary network, powers innovation at this year's SC Conference.Image: SC Conference
+SCinet, the world’s fastest temporary network, powers the annual SC Conference.Image: SC Conference

 Every year, the SC Conference – also known as the International Conference for High-Performance Computing, Networking, Storage, and Analysis – moves to different American cities, showcasing cutting-edge supercomputing technology powering scientific and commercial breakthroughs.